RakshithKothuru/My_RV32I_Verification_flow/README.md

-# 🚀 RISC-V Verification Flow
+# 🚀 RV32I Verification Flow

 ## 📌 Project Overview
 This repository contains the RTL design and simulation environment for a 5-stage pipelined 32-bit **RISC-V** processor.